Animal Nuisance Issues Frequently Asked Questions

-If you feel that you can safely confine the dog, please do so.
-You can call Livingston County Central Dispatch 517.546.9111 and an Animal Control Officer will be sent to your location.
-We will not send an officer out on a call for a loose dog that is not confined.
-Typically, by the time an officer arrives on the scene, the dog is gone.
+If you feel you can safely confine the dog, please do so.
+You can call Livingston County Central Dispatch at (517) 546-9111 and an Animal Control Officer will be sent to your location.
+The Shelter will not send an Officer out on a call for a loose dog that is not confined.
+Typically, by the time an Officer arrives on the scene, the dog is gone.
 If you know who owns the loose dog, please give their address to an Animal Control Officer and they will go to the owner’s home and speak with them about responsible pet ownership.

 If you think that you have a legitimate barking complaint, please contact your local municipality.
-Each city, village and townships has noise ordinances that they are responsible for enforcing.
-In order for our Animal Control Officers to investigate a barking dog, we must be able to witness the dog barking.
+Each city, village, and townships has noise ordinances that they are responsible for enforcing.
+In order for an Animal Control Officer to investigate a barking dog, they must be able to witness the dog barking.
 Barking calls are not a high priority and will only be handled in between emergency calls.

 Will you pick up loose cats in my neighborhood?,

-No. Livingston County Animal Control and Shelter will not come out and pick up stray cats.
+No. Livingston County Animal Shelter or Animal Control Officers will not come out and pick up stray cats.